 As huge amounts of data become available online and even offline, big data analytics comes into play.
 Now, it’s possible to discover unintended outcomes of data analysis from raw data—the realm of exploratory data analysis.

-What do exploratory data analysis aim to achieve and what benefits can be obtained from this activity?
+What are the objectives of exploratory data analysis and what benefits can be gained from this activity?
 I discuss these two concerns in the next two sections.

 Objectives of Exploratory Data Analysis